 Socialising is a sure way to spend more than you can afford but that doesn’t mean you can’t go out at all.
 Be creative with your choices; try to go to pubs and bars with happy hours and be disciplined about when to leave.
 Don’t feel obliged to keep up with others; drink at your pace and within your budget.

-For more advice about student finance see the Money Advice Service’s in depth information.
+For more advice about student finance, see the Money Advice Service in-depth information.